Table Of Interest

-Assessment would include the botanical names and characteristics of common grasses and legumes used for grazing livestock.
+The assessment would include the botanical names and characteristics of common grasses and legumes used for grazing livestock.

-Assessment would include the meaning of crop improvement.
+The assessment would include the meaning of crop improvement.
 Definition of some genetic terms: characters or traits, chromosomes, genes, Mendel’s 1st and 2nd laws would be assessed.